DoctorTeeth/diffmem/README.md

 ##### Associative Recall
 In this task, we feed the model groups of bit vectors delimited by start bits, then a query vector delimited by end bits.
-The goal is for the model to output the vector that it saw immedieatley following the query vector.
+The goal is for the model to output the vector that it saw immediateley following the query vector.

     inputs:
     [ 0.0  0.0  0.0  0.0  0.0  1.0  0.0  0.0  0.0  0.0]